(Disclosure: Some of the links below may be affiliate links)

 I have an entire article about why we are losing access to the best funds in the world.
 So, I am not going to go into detail here.
 However, when DEGIRO did that, they did it earlier than the law required.
 And my biggest issue is that they did it without any communication.
 One day, I could not purchase more of my ETFs.
 And I had to contact the support to understand why.
 It is terrible communication!
 They should have sent an email to every Swiss investor to let them know about that.

-We can also take a look at my experience with the different steps of the process: account creation, using the web application, and using the mobile application.
+We can also look at my experience with the different steps of the process: account creation, using the web application, and using the mobile application.

 Creating an account at DEGIRO is a straightforward process.